 Substantial Equivalence is the key point of 510k submissions - manufacturers must show that their medical device is sufficiently similar to a predicate device while being at least as safe and effective.

 A device is substantially equivalent if, in comparison to the predicate, it has the same intended use and has the same technological characteristics OR has the same intended use with different technological characteristics, and the information submitted to the FDA demonstrates that it is at least as safe and effective as the legally marketed device.
+Manufacturers that have successfully proved substantial equivalence will have their submissions published on the FDA 510(k) database.

 The number one source of confusion about 510k submissions comes from the fact that there's no "510k form" that you simply fill out and send to the FDA.
 The guidelines for 510k submissions are set out in 21 CFR Part 807, and you'll have to view the FDA's specific requirements to ensure you're not missing anything.
 The good news is that Greenlight Guru's QMS Software is designed to securely store all of the data on your medical device that you'll need to submit for your 510k, including: